vtex-apps/product-list/docs/README.md

 The Product List component displays all items in the user's cart and informs the user when some of them are unavailable.

-Currently, the Product List only works with the [Minicart v2](https://vtex.io/docs/components/all/vtex.minicart/)
+:warning: Currently, the Product List only works with the [Minicart v2](https://vtex.io/docs/components/all/vtex.minicart/).

 ![product-list image](https://user-images.githubusercontent.com/52087100/83676314-de434880-a5b0-11ea-8590-3b823d72ef29.png)